Houjicha is popular green tea in Japan, it is common to be offered complimentary at restaurants and accommodations as well as “Sencha” green tea.

 Houjicha is low in caffeine, and also “pyrazine” has the effect of promoting blood flow, and warming the body.

-Speaking other nutrients, “Catechin” (polyphenol) contained in houjicha has the effect of breaking down fat cells.
+Speaking of other nutrients, “Catechin” (polyphenol) contained in houjicha has the effect of breaking down fat cells.
 As well as boosting blood circulation, Hojicha can be effective for Metabolism.

 Catechin also has a bactericidal action.
 Since it suppresses the bacteria in the mouth that cause bad breath, drinking roasted green tea gives you a simple etiquette to prevent bad breath.